 - All nationalities and cultures experience struggles and celebrate achievements.
 It is important to present a balance of challenges and positive accomplishments.

-Hear the story of an immigrant from Bolivia, a 13-year old migrant from Honduras, and dairy-farm workers from Guatemala, and learn about the U.S. system for metering migrants at the Mexican-American border.
+Stories of Immigration: Immigration policies continue to shift and change.
+Listen to hear about the experiences and Latino authors Sandra Cisneros, Gabriel Garcia Marquez, and Jose Antonio Vargas.
+Hear the story of an immigrant from Bolivia, a 13-year old migrant from Honduras, and dairy-farm workers from Guatemala, and learn about the system in place for metering migrants at the Mexican-American border,

-Hear about the difficulties of undocumented parents finding support for their American children, the story of two migrant children who were reunited with their mother after 10 years, and a memoir written by an undocumented immigrant.
+Challenges for Children: Learn about the difficulties of undocumented parents finding support for their American children, hear the story of two migrant children who were reunited with their mother after 10 years, and learn about the challenges of teaching Spanish to second- generation children, and the changes in DACA protections.